 These things sound so basic and ordinary to us: work, marriage, and the Sabbath.
 We want to ask, When do we get to the deeper stuff?
 But there's an important lesson here.
 For many of us, when we think of living a life that glorifies God, we can tend to think about doing extraordinary things for God.
 But what extraordinary things did Adam and Eve do for God in Eden (while still sinless, remember)?
 “They ate food.
 They cared for animals.
 They planted seeds. . .They needn't be anything other than who they were, nowhere other than where they were, and possessing nothing more than what they had for God to be glorified by their lives.
 God was enough. . .Nothing more was needed. . .Holding hands, mowing the lawn, resisting foul temptations, and learning to love the one who created them was enough for a significant life.”34 Let that sink in.
 For Adam and Eve, God was glorified in the midst of the ordinary.
 This might be hard for us: “We have trouble seeing how it is glorifying to God to eat food, learn to love, go to bed, and get up the next day for work.”35 But one of the things we learn in Genesis 1-2 is that living a life of significance, living a life that glorifies God doesn't mean doing extraordinary things.
 What we learn from Adam and Eve is that the way we live a life of significance and glorify God is rather by walking intimately with our God in the midst of the ordinary.

 1 Robertson describes the Covenant of Works (which he terms the Covenant of Creation) from a two-fold point of view: “The creation bond between God and man may be discussed in terms of its general and its focal aspects.
 The general aspect of the covenant of creation relates to the broader responsibilities of man to his Creator.
 The focal aspect of the covenant of creation relates to the more specific responsibility of man arising from the special point of probation or testing instituted by God.” (p67).
 He goes on, “The requirement concerning the tree of the knowledge of good and evil must not be conceived of as a somewhat arbitrary stipulation without integral relation to the total life of man. . .All that Adam did had direct bearing on his relation to the covenant God of creation. . .His life as a covenant creature must be viewed as a unified whole.” (p82).
 Still, it's also true that “the response to the particular prohibition concerning the tree was crucially determinative.
 The focal point of the covenant rested specifically on this single test.
 If Adam succeeded in submitting to God at this point, his blessing under the larger provisions of the covenant of creation was assured.” (p83).
-We need to tread very carefully here, but perhaps an example of this same principle is Judges 2:1-2.
-God had commanded His people to make no covenants with the Canaanites: And yet, this command in no way began their relationship; it was given in the context of an existing covenant relationship.
+We need to tread carefully, but perhaps an example of this principle could be found in God's covenant at Sinai; for though the 10 Commandments are referred to as “the words of the covenant” (Exodus 34:28), still, the Lord gives these commands to Israel in the context of an existing relationship (cf. 20:1-2).

 2 The great bulk of this section is gratefully taken from O Palmer Robertson's book, The Christ of the Covenants, along with his audio lectures on the Covenants.
 Much was taken also for the section on Marriage from Wayne Mack (see below).